-Introducing Lake Effect, a restaurant with incredibly crafted cocktails, wonderful food, and a unique ambiance with live musicians right in the middle of downtown, just walking distance from Radisson Hotel Salt Lake City Downtown and the Utah Museum of Contemporary Art.
+Introducing Lake Effect, a restaurant with incredibly crafted cocktails, wonderful food, and a unique ambiance with live musicians right in the middle of downtown, just walking distance from the Radisson Hotel in Downtown and the Utah Museum of Contemporary Art.

 Check out the whiskey and wine tasting classes, or the Jazz game nights, or simply go out on the town and enjoy your meal while some of Salt Lake’s Hottest musicians shred away.

 317 S Main, Salt Lake City, UT 84111

 Eva brings small American plates for sharing right to Main Street.
 This restaurant is a particular favorite of families and big groups, who enjoy the communal meal sharing that we so rarely see in our highly consumerist culture.